trtcrd/SLIM/man/sections/mOTUs.md

 Use `mOTUs` when you want a marker-gene-based prokaryotic profile from shotgun data.
 It is a good companion to SingleM because both are marker-gene profilers, but mOTUs produces mOTU species-level units from its own marker-gene database and includes many uncultivated prokaryotic lineages.

-Use `singleM` when you want SingleM's single-copy-marker OTU/profile outputs and its GTDB metapackage.
+Use `SingleM` when you want SingleM's single-copy-marker OTU/profile outputs and its GTDB metapackage.

 Use `kraken2-bracken` when you want fast k-mer classification against a broad database.
 With PlusPF databases, Kraken2-Bracken can include bacteria, archaea, viruses, plasmids, human, protozoa, and fungi, but it is more database-match driven.